idibidiart/react-native-responsive-grid/README.md

 `rtl` may be supplied as prop to Row to both reverse the order of columns (or elements) inside a row as well as to set hAlign to 'right.'
 This is useful for right-to-left layouts.

-`fullHeight` may be supplied as prop to Row or Column.
-It sets the the height to 100% of the computed or explicitly height of its parent view.

-`fullWidth` may be supplied as prop to Row or Column.
-It sets the the width to 100% of the computed or explicitly set width of its parent view.
+`fullHeight` may be supplied as prop to Row as a convenience to enable vAlign to work on child Column(s) -- fullWidth on Row is not desired since it would interfere with Column's offset prop.

+`fullWidth` may be supplied as prop to Column as a convenience to enable hAlign to work on child Row(s) -- fullHeight on Column is not desired since it would interfere with Row's size prop.

+_Note, if row (or column) is a child of ScrollView you need to set the height (or width) explicitly, and if you wish to set it explicitly relative to container see Example # 1 which uses layoutEvent to get container size at runtime._

 `alignLines` may be supplied as prop to Row to vertically align the wrapped lines within the Row (not to be confused with the items that are inside each line.)
 Possible values are: top, middle, bottom, space, distribute, stretch.
 (See section on Aligning Wrapped Lines within Rows)

+`noWrap` may be supplied as prop to Row prevent child elements from wrapping.

 The screen-size-specific _size_, _offset_ and _hidden_ props refer to the effective screen width, which changes with orientation.